Skip to content

 An exciting trip to Stingray City is one of the most popular things to do in Antigua.
 It is a shallow pool with a sandy bottom amid a tropical reef.
 Here, hundreds of friendly southern Stingrays glide through the crystal clear waters, waiting to be fed by visitors.

-Depending on your preferences, you can stand, swim, or snorkel with the stingrays.
+You can stand, swim, or snorkel with the stingrays, depending on your preferences.
 You can also explore the nearby coral reefs and admire their stunning colours.
 Feeling the stingrays’ smooth, soft bodies brush against your skin is a highlight of this exciting adventure.

 Dickenson Bay